penguinmenac3/quack-norris/README.md

 Config files can be created in the current working directory or in your users config folder `~/.config/quack_norris/`.

-In your `server.json` and in your `ui.json` you can configure the server host and port.
+In your `server.json` you can configure the server host and port.
 ```json
 {
   "host": "127.0.0.1",